MaiaBetancourt/ReadMeGenerator/README.md

   > The user uses the command line to create this app.

   ## Usage:
-  > The user must run the command node index.js to properly run this app.
+  > The user must run the command line and run node index.js to properly use the app.

   ## Tests:
-  > We test it usuing the command line and running node index.js along with it.
+  > We test it running node index.js through the command line.

   ## Contributors:
   > No contributors as of now but hope for the future.

   ## License
   [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
-  License MIT

   ## Questions

-  Is there any questions I can answer for you?
+  Can I answer any questions?